 Make A Financial Plan

 Your student loan will be paid into your account during the year, being able to work out how much money you need for general living and partying will avoid you becoming broke before your next payment.
 If you are going out, you should work out before how much money you need and only take cash.
-Avoid taking your bank cards with you, not only for risk of getting lost but also withdrawing more money after you have had a few drinks.
-Students (I included) know too well what happens when they wake up the next day only to find out they have spent way too much money.
+Avoid taking your bank cards with you, not only because of the risk of becoming lost but also stops you withdrawing more money after you have had a few drinks.
+Students (Me included) know too well what happens when they wake up the next day only to find out they have spent way too much money.

 Protecting Your Credit Score